kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc/_index.md

   * sharing experience and contributing ideas for solving technical issues
   * helping keep the services working
   * writing documentation or creating any content that promotes the project

-This list is not exhaustive, in the end it's up to the TSC to vote and judge whether a member should be removed due to inactivity.
-Members who commit acts that pose a threat to the stability of the project may also be removed following a TSC vote.